Introduction

 3. Define JIT.

-Java applications run faster thanks to the Just-in-Time compiler, which combines native machine code with platform-neutral bytecode during runtime.
+Java applications run faster due to the Just-in-Time compiler, which combines native machine code with platform-neutral bytecode during runtime.

 4. What do JDK and JRE mean?